prplecake/jrgnsn.net/_posts/2019-10-12-Pleroma-admin-fe.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 ```

-Which I solved simply by running `yarn` with no arguments.
+I solved this by simply running `yarn` with no arguments.
 Finally,
 `yarn build:prod` was successful and I had a built distribution of
 admin-fe.

-Serving admin-fe was a little bit of a hassle, mostly due to my limited
+Serving admin-fe was a bit of a hassle, mostly due to my limited
 knowledge of nginx configuration.
 At first, my config looked like this:

 ```